CasalettoJ/Weeaboo-Boilerplate/README.md

 ```

 Add this `devServer` object back in; the `historyApiFallback` will help `webpack-dev-server` set up initial routing correctly when the app loads from a refresh, hot-reload, etc.

-// TODO: flow will not check props and will not give errors when building if props are incorrect.

 After that's done, build and launch the site to test: